bmcbride/bootleaf/README.md

 bootleaf
 ========

-Template for building web mapping applications with Bootstrap 3 and Leaflet
+A simple template for building web mapping applications with Bootstrap 3 and Leaflet